microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_from_github.md

 # vcpkg_from_github

-The latest version of this document lives in the [vcpkg repo](https://github.com/Microsoft/vcpkg/blob/master/docs/maintainers/vcpkg_from_github.md).

 Download and extract a project from GitHub.
 Enables support for `install --head`.

 This also works with Gitea by specifying the Gitea server with the `GITHUB_HOST` option.